 National Institute of Justice

-- Crime control and prevention research
+- Crime control and prevention

-- Criminology, law enforcement or corrections
+- Criminology, law enforcement, or corrections

 - Investigative and forensic science and technology, including DNA analysis research and development

 - Justice systems and youth-based interventions

 - Law enforcement technologies

 - Violence, victimization, and trauma-informed responses.